National Oceanic and

 Kimberly Gottschalk, former University of Washington School of Oceanography Graduate Student at PMEL, Public Service Assistant at King County Library System.

-Dr. Paige Lavin, former University of Washington School of Oceanography Graduate Student at PMEL, now a Postdoctoral Research Associate at University of Maryland-College Park
+Dr. Paige Lavin, former University of Washington School of Oceanography Graduate Student at PMEL, now an Assistant Research Scientist at University of Maryland-College Park

-Dr. Sarah Purkey, former University of Washington School of Oceanography Graduate Student at PMEL, now an Assistant Professor of Oceanography at the Scripps Institution of Oceanography
+Dr. Sarah Purkey, former University of Washington School of Oceanography Graduate Student at PMEL, now a Professor of Oceanography at the Scripps Institution of Oceanography

-CDR Amy Wirts, former University of Washington School of Oceanography Graduate Student at PMEL, now at the US Coast Guard
+Dr. Mary Margaret Stoll, former University of Washington School of Oceanography Graduate Student at PMEL, now a Postdoctoral Scholar at PMEL

 Undergraduate Interns